Bindo56/Bindo56/README.md

 ### **Unity Developer Intern — Wharf Street Studio**
 📍 Mumbai | *Jul 2025 – Oct 2025
 - Architected and implemented the core gameplay framework for a new Epiko 2D Adventure game , including player controls, camera systems, and input processing.

+- Configured and deployed a provided script to process API requests, manage WebSocket connections, and ensure reliable, real-time data delivery.

 - Focused on **clean, modular, and optimized code** to ensure a stable and extensible architecture.